gwbres/cggtts/README.md

 [![crates.io](https://docs.rs/cggtts/badge.svg)](https://docs.rs/cggtts/)
 [![crates.io](https://img.shields.io/crates/d/cggtts.svg)](https://crates.io/crates/cggtts)

-CGGTTS is a file format designed to describe a local clock state compared to GNSS time systems.
+CGGTTS is a file format designed to describe the state of a local clock with respect to spacecraft that belong to GNSS constellation, ie., a GNSS timescale.
-Exchanging CGGTTS files allows comparison of remote clocks by means of common satellite clocks in sight.
+Exchanging CGGTTS files allows direct clock comparison between two remote sites, by comparing how the clock behaves with respect to a specific spacecraft (ie., on board clock).
-This is called the "common view" time transfer technique.
+This is called the _common view_ time transfer technique.
+Although it is more accurate to say CGGTTS is just the comparison method, what you do from the final results is up to end application.
+Usually, the final end goal is to have the B site track the A site and replicate the remote clock.
+It is for example, one option to generate a UTC replica.

 CGGTTS is specified by the Bureau International des Poids & des Mesures (BIPM):
 [CGGTTS 2E specifications](https://www.bipm.org/documents/20126/52718503/G1-2015.pdf/f49995a3-970b-a6a5-9124-cc0568f85450)